Reproducibility

 The Three Sources of Non-Determinism (and how we kill each)

-1. Stochastic LLM output → temperature=0 + cache
+1. Stochastic LLM output → temperature=0 plus a scoped cache

 CREATE TABLE ai_triage_cache (